Lock128/minecraft-finder/store_listings/english.md

 - Real-time result filtering and sorting

 Perfect For:
-- Speedrunners: Quickly locate diamonds and strongholds
+- Speedrunners: Quickly locate diamonds, iron, and strongholds
-- Builders: Find specific biomes and structures
+- Builders: Find iron for tools and redstone for mechanisms
-- Miners: Optimize efficiency with probability data
+- Miners: Optimize efficiency with all 6 ore types and probability data
+- Automation Enthusiasts: Locate redstone for complex contraptions
+- New Players: Learn optimal mining levels for each resource
 - Explorers: Discover rare locations and biomes
-- Server Admins: Plan world layouts and resources
+- Server Admins: Plan world layouts and comprehensive resource distribution

 How It Works:
 1. Enter your Minecraft world seed